Sunday, September 21, 2025

 Pravasi Indians Magazine

-Pravasi Indians has become the voice of millions of overseas Indians spread across diverse regions of the world.
-A joint venture of M/s Template Media and GRC India, this magazine is the first publication exclusively dealing with a wide gamut of issues that matter to the members of Indian diaspora.
+PRAVASI INDIANS has become voice of the millions of overseas Indians spread across the globe.
+A M/s Template Media venture, this magazine is the first publication exclusively dealing with a wide gamut of issues that matter to the Indian diaspora.

 Contact Us